-Power trim fluid allows your stern drive to angle up or down.
+Power trim fluid allows your outboard to angle up or down.
 This is particularly useful when trying to get your boat to plane where the hull is as much out of the water as physically possible, reducing friction, and improving ride performance.
-This power trim fluid is used in hydraulic rams that maneuver the stern drive unit, and shouldn't need to be replaced very often, if at all.
+This power trim fluid is used in hydraulic rams that maneuver the outboard unit, and shouldn't need to be replaced very often, if at all.